Bogdana-Oliynyk/ecs-fargate/README.md

   - [AWS Session Manager plugin for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
   - [AWS CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
 - Fork this repository to your GitHub account (so you can use your GitHub token for access - see below)
-- A GitHub token (generated from your developer settings) for AWS to access this repository
+- A GitHub token (generated from your developer settings) for AWS to access this repository.
+  - See [github-token.md](./docs/github-token.md) for more information
   - Store this token in the AWS Secrets Manager, with the name `gh-token`
 - A server repository which you have a GitHub token for AWS to access the repository.
 It can be a public or private repository
+  - If the token to access server repository is different from the token above:
-  - Store this token in the AWS Secrets Manager
+    - Store the additional token in the AWS Secrets Manager
-  - If the token to access server repository is different from the token above, you may need to modify the code in `DockerImageStack` accordingly
+    - You may need to modify the code in `DockerImageStack` accordingly to account for a different secret name

 ## Deployment guide